reyzafany/buggy-mouse.ahk/README.md

 # buggy-mouse.ahk
-Fork of same name by bhackel that forked it out from JSLover.
+A fork of the same name by bhackel, which was forked from JSLover.
 Fix a buggy mouse.
 Stop it from double-clicking when you try to single-click.

 Original file was hosted on http://jslover.secsrv.net/AutoHotkey/Scripts/Buggy-Mouse but has since been removed